sahajsoft/LUAU/README.md

 ## How it works?
 LUAU utilizes amazon's tagging system to create a framework that can alert users about their unececessary expenditure and help act upon them.

+## Installation Guide

+### Before Cloning the Repo
+1. Make sure you can use the AWS CLI on your machine and that you can access the environment you want to deploy LUAU to.
+2. Register an email account with SES that will be used to send email reports
+3. Create an S3 Bucket that will be used to store the Lambda .ZIP source.
+4. Create the following parameters in SSM Parameter Store
+    * LAMBDA_CODE_BUCKET -- S3 Bucket Name
+    * SES_EMAIL -- Email Address registered to SES in Step 1.
+    * ADMIN_EMAIL -- Email Address that will receive the Admin Report.

+### After Cloning the Repo
+1. In resources/env.properties, set the AWS_REGION to your desired region (default is us-west-2)
+2. cd into the project root.
+3. Run `python3 ./bin/create_templates.py`.
+This will create the SES Email templates used in the email reports
+4. Run `./bin/build.sh`.
+This will generate the LUAU ZIP Artifact.
+You may need to edit the files permissions to run this
+5. Run `./bin/deploy.sh`.
+This will deploy LUAU to your AWS Environment.
+You may need to edit the files permissions to run this

 ## Package Structure

 ```